 Yayra lives with her father and her mother.
-She is responsible for carrying water, helping in the kitchen and running errands.
+Her duties at home include carrying water, helping in the kitchen and running errands.
+There are 6 children in the family.
 Her father is sometimes employed as a farmer and her mother is sometimes employed.
-There are 6 children in the family.

 For fun, Yayra enjoys singing, hide-and-seek and playing group games.
 She attends church activities and Bible class regularly and is in primary school where her performance is average.